PufferFinance/website-docs/docs/overview.md

 ### Puffer Protocol Rules
 Since the Puffer Protocol is built on top of Eigenlayer, its rules can be defined as an [actively validated service](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/AVS-Guide.md) or AVS.
 Eigenlayer defines AVSs as services or middlewares that a restaker can opt in to, where provably incorrect behavior can be programmably slashed.
 For example, a validator's 32 ETH deposit can be programmably slashed if fraud is proven while restaking to operate an optimistic rollup.
 If the Puffer Protocol's AVS is violated, the offending validator's ETH will be programmably slashed, and the amount distributed back to the pool.

-1. To actively protect Puffers' ETH from [inactivity penalties](../background/slash.md#inactivity-risk), each validator's [current balance](https://kb.beaconcha.in/glossary#current-balance-and-effective-balance) is required to remain above a threshold set by the Puffer DAO.
+1. To actively protect stakers' ETH from [inactivity penalties](../background/slash.md#inactivity-risk), each validator's [current balance](https://kb.beaconcha.in/glossary#current-balance-and-effective-balance) is required to remain above a threshold set by the Puffer DAO.
 This threshold should be low enough to allow reasonable downtime but high enough to incentivize good performance.
 2. MEV-Smoothing is vital to curb centralization within the protocol.
 It allows at-home nodes to earn more than they would on their own and reduces the economies of scale of centralized staking operations.
 Validators proposing blocks are required to distribute the execution rewards with the pool.
 If theft is proven on-chain, the offending validator is penalized.

-### Puffers
+### Stakers
-Puffers are the individuals who stake their ETH at the Puffer Protocol to receive the pufETH liquid staking token.
-When the Puffer stakes `≥ 0.01` ETH it is added to a pool of ETH.
-Part of this pool is provisioned to nodes to meet the 32 ETH requirement to activate an Ethereum validator, and the rest provides exit liquidity for when Puffers want to redeem ETH for their pufETH.
+Stakers are the individuals who stake their ETH at the Puffer Protocol to receive the pufETH liquid staking token.
+When the staker stakes `≥ 0.01` ETH it is added to a pool of ETH.
+Part of this pool is provisioned to nodes to meet the 32 ETH requirement to activate an Ethereum validator, and the rest provides exit liquidity for when stakers want to redeem ETH for their pufETH.

 ### Nodes
-The ETH staked by Puffers buoy the Puffer Protocol, so protecting them is one of the protocol's main priorities.
+The ETH staked by stakers buoy the Puffer Protocol, so protecting them is one of the protocol's main priorities.
 The protocol requires all nodes to be economically bonded for proper incentivization, and should penalties accrue, they are first deducted from this bond.
 To minimize penalties, enclaves reduce slashing risk, while Guardian support is in place to counteract node inactivity.

 To accommodate different risk preferences and ETH requirements, nodes can choose from three modes of operation, ranging from high to low capital efficiency, with corresponding requirements.
 Secure-Signer nodes enjoy increased capital efficiency and access to [enclave](../tech/securesigner.md#what-is-it)-specific AVSs.
 Guardian support is currently needed for bonds less than 16 ETH to prevent inactivity penalties from threatening staker eth until [EIP-7002](https://github.com/ethereum/EIPs/pull/7002) removes this requirement.
 Before this, nodes with a 16 ETH bond could join without Guardian support.